 l) χMCF forms a good candidate for long-term archival of connection data due to its simplicity and extendibility.

-XML has been selected as foundation since it is by itself an industry standard and human readable.
+XML has been selected as a foundation since it is by itself an industry standard and human readable.
 XML facilitates efficient data structures which describe the connection topology of such complex structures like automobiles or planes.

-Idealization of Joints
+Idealization of joints

 Different types of joints have different characteristics.
 They may differ from each other by their geometrical shapes, mechanical properties like strengths for different loadings, manufacturing processes etc.